 Welcome to the website of the Van Zandt County Genealogical Society and the Van Zandt County Library of Genealogy and Local History!
 Our most recent events, and upcoming activities can be found on this page, below.
 Use our navigational toolbar above to get to know us, including our About page regarding our purposes and mission.
 Be sure and keep up with us also on our Facebook site.

-Library Hours: Monday through Friday: 10:00 a.m. to 3:00 p.m.
-Saturday: 10:00 a.m. to 12:30 p.m.
+Library Hours: Monday through Thursday: 10:00 a.m. to 3:00 p.m.
+Friday and Saturday: 10:00 a.m. to 12:30 p.m.
 Closed Sundays and Holidays *Please call before travelling a long distance as sometimes there are unforeseen circumstances which call for the library to be closed from time to time.

 Looking for the "regular" (non-genealogy) Van Zandt County library?
 The Van Zandt County Sarah Norman Library is at a separate location, at 317 First Monday Lane, Canton.
 A wonderful resource!
 Books, activities, fun for all ages!
 Visit the main library in person or at vanzandtlibrary.org.